New Music To Know This Week: JAAS Gets That "Therapy," Olivia Awbrey Is A Guitar God & More

 Ac Sapphire "Desert Stars"

 There's something so cleansing about the desert, isn't there?
-It's like going to a clean slate place, where magic could just maybe happen and you have to fight to stay alive, you being made of 60% water.
-If you'd like to take a mystical vocal ride with this song through a place of great danger and allure, press play on this track.
+It's like going to a clean slate place, where magic could just happen and you have to fight to stay alive, you being made of 60% water.
+Press play, and take a mystical vocal ride through a place of great danger and allure.

 Advertisement